MicroRec: Efficient Recommendation Inference by Hardware and Data Structure Solutions: Evaluation

-MicroRec outperforms CPU baseline significantly on at-scale industrial models as shown in Table~\ref{tab:exp_embedding}.
+\textit{MicroRec outperforms CPU baseline significantly on production models as shown in Table~\ref{tab:exp_embedding}}.
 Same as Section~\ref{sec:exp_entire}, a large batch size of 2048 is selected for the CPU baseline to achieve high throughput, while the accelerator always processes inputs item by item (no concept of batch sizes).
 This latency excludes streaming input features from CPU side memory as mentioned in footnote \ref{foot_CPU_input}.
 The result shows that MicroRec outperforms the baseline by 13.8$\sim$14.7$\times$ on the embedding layer (in addition to DRAM accesses, the many embedding-related operator calls in TensorFlow also leads to large consumption in the CPU baseline).
 Some detailed result interpretation includes:

-\textbf{Though HBM can achieve satisfying performance on its own, Cartesian products further speed up the process.} For the smaller model, as shown in Table~\ref{tab:cartesian_benifits}, except those tiny tables stored on-chip, there are still 39 tables left to be allocated to DRAM.
+\textit{Though HBM can achieve satisfying performance on its own, Cartesian products further speed up the process.} For the smaller model, as shown in Table~\ref{tab:cartesian_benifits}, except those tiny tables stored on-chip, there are still 39 tables left to be allocated to DRAM.
 Considering there are 34 DRAM channels in total (32 for HBM, 2 for DDR), it takes two DRAM access rounds to lookup 39 tables.
 Cartesian products can reduce the table number to 34, so that only one round of DRAM access is required.
 The experiment shows that, with Cartesian products, the latency of embedding lookup is only 59.17\% of the HBM-only solution (458 ns vs 774 ns).
 Similarly, for the larger model, Cartesian products reduce the memory access rounds from 3 to 2, consumed only 72.12\% of the time (1.63 us vs 2.26 us).

-\textbf{The storage overhead of Cartesian products is fairly low.} As shown in table \ref{tab:cartesian_benifits}, the products only lead to 3.2\% and 1.9\% storage overhead on the smaller and larger models respectively.
+\textit{The storage overhead of Cartesian products is fairly low.} As shown in table \ref{tab:cartesian_benifits}, the products only lead to 3.2\% and 1.9\% storage overhead on the two models respectively.
 This is because only small tables are selected for Cartesian products as introduced in section \ref{sec:microrec_algorithm}, so that the products are still considerably small compared to a single large table.

-\textbf{By Cartesian products and HBM, the memory bottleneck caused by embedding lookup is eliminated.} Since the embedding lookups only cost less than 1 microsecond in MicroRec (as in Table~\ref{tab:exp_embedding}), the bottleneck shifts back to computation, in which the most expensive stage consumes several microseconds.
+\textit{By Cartesian products and HBM, the memory bottleneck caused by embedding lookup is eliminated.} Since the embedding lookups only cost less than 1 microsecond in MicroRec (as in Table~\ref{tab:exp_embedding}), the bottleneck shifts back to computation, in which the most expensive stage takes several microseconds.